eugenesvk/docpos/Readme.md

 }
 ```

-(Or use the main roxygen's crate macro for reguler pre-doc-comment support)
+(Or use the main roxygen's crate macro `roxygen` for reguler pre-doc-comment support)

 You have to document at least one parameter (or generic), but you don't have
 to document all of them.
 The example above will produce documentation as